Shravan6488/aws-es-terraform/README.md

 ## Usage

 You can use this module to create your Amazon ES cluster by defining each parameters blocks as follows:
+Replace the kms key id with your kms id.

 ```
 module "aws_es" {